biomed-AI/MTDsite/README.md

 **This is a demo for the prediction of the sequence `5fez_A` with its preprocessed feature files.
 You can directly type `$ sh run.sh 5fez_A`, and then the result file `result.data` will be generated in the current directory.**

-If you want to predict your own protein sequence using our pre-trained model, please refer to the steps below.
+If you want to predict your own protein sequence using our pre-trained model, please refer to the steps below:

 ### Step 1: Prepare your sequence fasta file
 We follow the common fasta file format that starts with `>{protein sequence name}`, and then the protein sequence is placed in the next line.
 This is the fasta of our demo `5fez_A`: